GeoTecINIT/OpenData4OpenCities/Spatial point analysis process/README.md

+## Spatial point Process analysis using Open Data, Toward to create a intensity network for Medellin City using car accidents events and street network.

+This section cover the second activity made during the last AGILE pre Conference full day workshop.

 ## Install software requeriments.

 In order to get ready for the session on spatial point processes, you may find the following information